-A recurring question in the regulation of public utilities is whether the entity should be permitted to recover the cost of particular assets through its allowed rates.
+A recurring question in the regulation of public utilities in the United States is whether the entity should be permitted to recover the cost of particular assets through its allowed rates.
 The traditional standards have been the backward-looking "prudency" test and the forward-looking "used-and-useful" test.
-Numerous state statutes and innumerable regulatory decisions since the early twentieth century have relied on the used-and-useful test to determine whether a particular asset belonging to a utility should be included in or excluded from the utility's rate base.1
+Numerous state statutes and innumerable regulatory decisions since the early 20th century have relied on the used-and-useful test to determine whether a particular asset belonging to a utility should be included in or excluded from the utility's rate base.
+Pennsylvania's statute is representative and provides that "the cost of construction or expansion of a facility undertaken by a public utility producing . . . electricity shall not be made a part of the rate base nor otherwise included in the rates charged by the electric utility until such time as the facility is used and useful in service to the public[.]"
+The Supreme Court of the United States has addressed the